pc-aide/AWS/02 AWS Certified Developer Associate/09 Web App/Elastic Beanstalk/Beanstalk Deployment Modes.md

 * The new envrionment (green) can be balidated indepently & roll back if issues
 * Route 53 can be setup using weighted policies to redirect a little bit of traffic to the stage envrionment
 * Using Beanstalk, "swap URLs" when done with the envrionment test
-* It's manual step to do
+* It's manual as steps to do

 ### Diagram
 [<img src="https://i.imgur.com/dbowPyM.png">](https://i.imgur.com/dbowPyM.png)